Whether you organize a fancier or a more informal fundraising event, they will all have in common one thing: a well-established plan.

-- Hold regular meetings to keep track of the how the event planning is going and if the team members have hit any roadblocks.
+- Hold regular meetings to keep track of how the event planning is going and if the team members have hit any roadblocks.

 3. Set the Budget

-The budget needs to include staffing costs, venue, catering, entertainment and speaker fees, marketing and other additional costs which depend on the type of event you’re organizing.
+The budget needs to include staffing costs, venue, catering, entertainment, and speaker fees, marketing, and other additional costs which depend on the type of event you’re organizing.

 4. Select the Venue and Choose a Date

-Before selecting the venue, you need to determine how much space do you need and how much money you can spend on it.
+Before selecting the venue, you need to determine how much space you need and how much money you can spend on it.

-It’s also important to be practical when choosing the location and see if they have parking, and if they can provide A/V equipment or you need to bring your own.
+It’s also important to be practical when choosing the location and see if they have parking, and if they can provide A/V equipment or if you need to bring your own.